Blood cemetery - odd, misty photograph

-On that same day, at least one of the other photos was odd.
+On that same day, at least one other photo was odd.

 There was no fog or mist at the graveyard.
 The trees were nearly leafless, so this wasn’t taken in a shadow.